 …and for agriculture:

-24. Higher CO2 level is one of the reasons famines are becoming increasingly rare, for the first time in human history.
+25. Increased agricultural productivity due to rising CO2 level is one of the reasons that famines are becoming increasingly rare, for the first time in human history.

 One of the fathers of modern climatology

 was the great Swedish scientist, Svante Arrhenius.
 He was the first person to quantify the warming effect of mankind's

 CO2 emissions, and correctly predict that it would benefit agriculture.
 He even predicted what is now called